wangxiaoyunanne/docs/source/hive_pr_nibble.html.md

 ### Notes on larger datasets

-If the data were too big to fit into the aggregate GPU memory of multiple GPUs on a single node, then we would need to look at multiple node solutions.
+If the data were too big to fit into the aggregate GPU memory of multiple GPUs on a single node, then we would need to look at multiple-node solutions.
 Getting the application to work on multiple nodes would not be challenging, because it is very similar to BFS.
-However, optimizing it to achieve good scalability may require asynchronous communication, which we have experience with (see [Pan et al.](https://arxiv.org/pdf/1803.03922.pdf)).
+However, optimizing it to achieve good scalability may require asynchronous communication, an area where we have some experience ([Pan et al.](https://arxiv.org/pdf/1803.03922.pdf)).

 ### Notes on other pieces of this workload

 N/A

-### How this work can lead to a paper publication
+### Potential future academic work

-This work can lead to a paper publication, because the coordinate descent implementation by Ben shows that Gunrock can be used as a coordinate descent solver.
-There have been more interest in coordinate descent recently, because coordinate descent can be used in ML as an alternative to stochastic gradient descent for SVM training.
+The coordinate descent implementation (developed by Ben Johnson) shows that Gunrock can be used as a coordinate descent solver.
+There has been more interest in coordinate descent recently, because coordinate descent can be used in ML as an alternative to stochastic gradient descent for SVM training.

 ###### References
-Prof. Cho-Jul Hsieh from UC Davis is an expert in this field (see [1](http://www.jmlr.org/proceedings/papers/v37/hsieha15-supp.pdf), [2](https://www.semanticscholar.org/paper/HogWild%2B%2B%3A-A-New-Mechanism-for-Decentralized-Zhang-Hsieh/183d421bfb807378bd0463894415f40e0fca64d6), [3](http://www.stat.ucdavis.edu/~chohsieh/passcode_fix.pdf)).
+Prof. Cho-Jui Hsieh from UC Davis is an expert in this field (see [1](http://www.jmlr.org/proceedings/papers/v37/hsieha15-supp.pdf), [2](https://www.semanticscholar.org/paper/HogWild%2B%2B%3A-A-New-Mechanism-for-Decentralized-Zhang-Hsieh/183d421bfb807378bd0463894415f40e0fca64d6), [3](http://www.stat.ucdavis.edu/~chohsieh/passcode_fix.pdf)).